Moon70/Barrel-Twister/README.md

 # Barrel-Twister

 *This repository contains models that can be printed with a 3D printer.
-Create the .stl files with [OpenScad](https://openscad.org/).*
+Create the .stl files with [OpenScad](https://openscad.org/) or download them from [Thingiverse](https://www.thingiverse.com/thing:6421590).*

 A game similar to Rubiks Tower Twister.